-If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will grow by 13 percent by 2028.

 There are a couple of reasons why these careers are increasing so quickly.
-One is homeowners taking advantage of government rebates to purchase more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
-In conclusion, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction houses.
+One is homeowners taking advantage of government rebates to get more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot real estate market and a property shortage that’s driven a boost in new construction homes.

-A HVAC technician is a person who services, installs and maintains heating and cooling systems.
-Most assist both homeowners and business owners.
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
 And, most important, you’ll be skilled in:

 - Air conditioners